FatStinkyPanda/Project-Firefly/README.md

 ---

 **Open-Antigravity** is not just another code editor or AI assistant.
 It's an ambitious open-source project to build a web-native, **agent-first** integrated development environment (IDE).
-Our goal is to create a platform where developers can delegate complex software engineering tasks to autonomous AI agents, moving from line-by-line coding to high-level, goal-oriented development.
+Unlike proprietary platforms that lock you into a single AI ecosystem, Open-Antigravity is designed from the ground up to be a **universal gateway to any LLM**.
+Our goal is to create a platform where developers can delegate complex tasks to autonomous AI agents, powered by the models of their choice.

 This project is for you if you believe in:
+- **True Model Freedom:** Building a future that isn't tied to a single AI provider.
 - **Democratizing AI:** Making state-of-the-art agentic development accessible to everyone.
-- **Transparency:** Building an open platform where the community can see, shape, and understand the AI's reasoning process.
+- **Transparency & Extensibility:** Creating an open core that the community can shape, extend, and trust.
-- **Extensibility:** Creating a core that can be extended with any AI model, tool, or workflow.
-- **Self-Hosting & Privacy:** Giving you full control over your code, your data, and your development environment.
+- **Self-Hosting & Privacy:** Giving you full control over your code, your data, and your AI connections.

 ## ✨ Core Features (The Vision)

 We aim to build a platform that redefines developer productivity.
 Here are the key features we are building towards:

+- **🔌 Universal LLM Gateway:**
+  Break free from vendor lock-in.
+Open-Antigravity is designed as a universal translation layer for Large Language Models.
+Connect to anything from OpenAI's GPT-5, Anthropic's Claude, and Google's Gemini to open models like Llama and specialized APIs like Deepseek or Kimi.
+A unified interface means your agents and tools work seamlessly across all of them.

 - **🤖 Agent-First Workflow:**
-  Delegate high-level tasks like "implement a new API endpoint for user authentication" or "refactor the database schema and update all related services" to AI agents.
+  Delegate high-level tasks like "implement a new API endpoint for user authentication" or "refactor the database schema and update all related services" to AI agents powered by your chosen LLM.

 - **🧠 Multi-Agent Collaboration:**
   Spawn multiple agents that can work in parallel or collaborate on a single goal.
 For example, one agent writes the code, a second writes the tests, and a third verifies the changes in a browser.